cran/GMSE/README.md

 - **Use of gmse_apply**: An extended introduction to the `gmse_apply` function, and how to use it to further customise simulations.
 - **Example case study**: An example case study illustrating how `gmse` or `gmse_gui` could be used to simulate a scenario of conflict between farmers and waterfowl conservation.
 - **Advanced options**: Example use of `gmse_apply` in the farmer and waterfowl case study demonstrating advanced customisation that is possible in GMSE.
-- **Fisheries integration**: Introduction to how GMSE could be linked to other packages such as the [Fisheries Library in R](http://www.flr-project.org/) (FLR) using `gmse_apply`.
+- **Fisheries integration**: Introduction to how GMSE could be linked to other packages such as the [Fisheries Library in R](https://flr-project.org/) (FLR) using `gmse_apply`.
 - **Replicate simulations**: Introduction to the use of replicate simulatoins for model inference, with an example of how this can be done in GMSE.
 - **GMSE data structures**: Detailed explanation of key data structures used in GMSE.
+- **Adaptive timing of investment strategy**: Example in which managers intervene adaptively based on the deviation of a population from its target.

 Descriptions of individual GMSE functions are provided in the [GMSE documentation](https://cran.r-project.org/package=GMSE/GMSE.pdf) available on CRAN.

-## Reference
+## GMSE References

-Duthie, A. B., Cusack, J. J., Jones, I. L., Nilsen, E. B., Pozo, R. A., Rakotonarivo, O. S., Van Moorter, B, and Bunnefeld, N. (2018).
-GMSE: an R package for generalised management strategy evaluation. *Methods in Ecology and Evolution*. https://doi.org/10.1101/221432
+Duthie, A. B., Cusack, J. J., Jones, I. L., Nilsen, E. B., Pozo, R. A., Rakotonarivo, O. S., Moorter, B. Van, & Bunnefeld, N. (2018).
+GMSE: an R package for generalised management strategy evaluation. *Methods in Ecology and Evolution*, 9, 2396-2401. https://doi.org/10.1101/221432

+Duthie, A. B., A. Bach, & J. Minderman (2021).
+GMSE: Generalised Management Strategy Evaluation Simulator.
+R package version 0.7.0.0. https://confoobio.github.io/gmse/

+## Publications using GMSE

+Nilsson, L., Bunnefeld, N., Jeroen, M., & Duthie, A. B. (2021).
+Effects of stakeholder empowerment on crane population and agricultural population. *Ecological Modelling*, 440, 109396. https://doi.org/10.1016/j.ecolmodel.2020.109396

+Cusack, J. J., Duthie, A. B., Minderman, J., Jones, I. L., Rakotonarivo, O. S., & Bunnefeld, N. (2020).
+Integrating conflict, lobbying, and compliance to predict the sustainability of natural resource use.
+Ecology and Society, 25(2), 13.

+Bunnefeld, N., Pozo, R.A., Cusack, J.J., Duthie, A.B. & Minderman, J. 2020.
+Development of
+a population model tool to predict shooting levels of Greenland barnacle geese on Islay.
+*Scottish Natural Heritage Research Report No. 1039.*